xiv3r/uz801-openwrt/readme.md

 - _**ucify**_ the uz801-tweaks... see `usb0` network setup!
 - Recover GHA build pipeline
 - Use built dtb from openstick-builder?
+- create dependency script (instead of dockerfile) to reuse in multiple dockerfiles and GHA

 ---
 ### Stuff